 - Newsletter Marketing

-- Working with Brands and PR
+- Working with Brands, PR, and Tourism Boards

-These 28 lessons are divided over 12 weeks, you have your blog set up with a plan on where to take it and how to get there.
+When you're done with these lessons, you'll have your blog set up with a plan on where to take it and how to get there.

 The lessons primarily consist of text with screenshots, but also have video (especially to show how to set up your site), written-out case studies, audio interviews and recommended reading lists.